 Land & People

-Japan's religious life is a combination of Shinto, Buddhism, and ancestor worship.
-Shinto has been called the religion of eight million gods.
-The chief deity is the sun goddess, from whom the Imperial family of Japan claims descent.
-The Buddhism of Japan is a made-in-Japan religion, as it has undergone considerable change since it first arrived and is quite unlike the Buddhism of China or India.
+Japan blends Shintoism, Buddhism, and ancestor veneration within their religious beliefs.
+Some refer to Shintoism, which originates in Japan, as the religion of eight million gods.
+The chief deity is the sun goddess, from whom the Imperial Family of Japan claims descent.
+The Buddhism of Japan has adapted to the Japanese culture and has changed considerably since it first arrived from China.

 Year Entered by BMM1949

 God led Baptist Mid-Missions to enter Japan in 1949, and in 1953 BMM moved its center of work to Fukushima Prefecture, northeast of Tokyo.
 Gradually, the ministry of Baptist Mid-Missions expanded and opened new areas, including the Tokyo suburbs and Okinawa.
 Later, missionaries began churches in Chiba and Saitama prefectures and started a camp in Fukushima.
 Working in cooperation with Baptist Mid-Missions, missionaries helped form a Japanese mission agency, which has sent missionaries to Bangladesh and rural Japan.
 Missionaries also teach at Grace Baptist Bible School, which offers three-year and four-year courses for Bible, theology, and missions.

 · Disciple Japanese believers, teaching them to teach others how to disciple